 Walk In The Woods premiered at the Sundance Film Festival this week to mixed reviews.
 Here’s a sampling…

 “Plenty of silly little incidents ensue along the way, with lots of jokes about advancing years.
-Most of these episodes are far too low-stakes to carry a movie and the bigger picture, about two men past their prime trying to figure out what to do in their dotage, is handled far too simply to have real impact.
+Most of these episodes are far too low-stakes to carry a movie and the bigger picture, about two men past their prime trying to figure out what to do in their old age, is handled far too simply to have real impact.
 The result is something that is just fine.
 It’s pleasant enough to watch, but by no means riveting or revolutionary.”

 “A delightful journey with fine star turns by Redford and Nolte that should prove a good draw for finicky older audiences.”